Z3r0cks/Master_Thesis/thesis/main.typ

 #counter(page).update(1)

 = Introduction <introduction>
 The Latin word "sentire" which means "to feel" or "to sense," is the etymological root of the term "sensor."
 It provides an accurate and concise definition of the fundamental nature of sensors: They enable machines to perceive and interpret the world around them.
-By allowing humans, through machines, to observe and measure aspects of the environment beyond human capability, sensors foster the development of technologies and machines that enhance our understanding of the world, physics, human behaviour, and more.
+By allowing humans, through machines, to observe and measure aspects of the environment beyond human capability, sensors foster the development of technologies and machines that enhance our understanding of the world, physics, human behavior, and more.
 They are, therefore, indispensable for technological advancement. \

 In order to facilitate measurement, it is necessary to employ a constant value that is universally applicable and accessible to all.
-This constant can be utilised as a universal language to describe the universe, provided that it is known.
+This constant can be utilized as a universal language to describe the universe, provided that it is known.
 One such fundamental physical constant is the velocity of light, which can be employed to calculate the distance between two points in space by determining the time required for light to travel between them.
 As an sensor, this concept can be described as radar (radio detection and ranging) principle: Send a signal and measure the time it takes for the reflection to arrive.
 The measurement of the time required for a signal to traverse a given distance is referred to as \"time-of-flight\" (ToF) #cite(<hahne_real-time_2012>, supplement: [p.~11]).
 To be correct, the velocity of light depends on the medium though which it travels, but this is not necessary for this thesis because the difference between the speed of light in a vacuum and in air is small (0.00029%, @arribas_indirect_2020) but it is important in other mediums such as glass or water, which have a greater effect on the speed, and this could be interesting aspect to future prospects of this implementation. \
 One prominent example of a time-of-flight sensor are Light Detection and Ranging (LiDAR) sensors.
 LiDAR is a technology that uses a laser to target an object and then measures the time it takes for the reflected light to return to the receiver.
 This means LiDAR sensors can generate a 3D or 2D image with spatial and depth data to detect, measure, localize, and track objects in real-time with 360° resolution. @noauthor_sick-lidar_nodate.
 They are different types of LiDAR sensor, such Frequency Modulated Continuous Wave LiDAR which are often used in cars or solid-state solid-state LiDAR which has no moving parts. \

 In 2020, Mildenhall et al. introduced an AI-based method for generating a 3D scene representation.
 This method is known as #emph[Neural Radiance Fields] (NeRF).
 One of the key advantages by using NeRF is the low memory usage and the photo-realistic representation.
 With the use of pipelines, it is also easy to use NeRFs, even for untrained users @schleise_automated_2024.
 NeRF can be extended with other methods, such as object recognition through integrated additional neural networks or scene manipulation.
 The central idea behind NeRF is to utilize a neural network, rather than techniques that use a grid or a list system to determinate each point and its corresponding values within a 3D scene.
 However one problems which NeRF also address are the ill-posed problem:

 - #strong[Non-unique solution:] There is no clear way to reconstruct a 3D scene from limited 2D images.

-- #strong[Sensivity:] Small changes in the input can have big changes in the output.
+- #strong[Sensitivity:] Small changes in the input can have big changes in the output.

 - #strong[Incompleteness of the data:] Not all information about the scene is known in the input data.

 NeRF compensate this ill-posed problem by using a neural network which learns the context from the scene. \
 \
 Like other neural networks, NeRF suffers from the disadvantage of being a \"black box\" @la_rocca_opening_2022.
 This makes it difficult or even impossible to fully understand the computations taking place, as the neural network provides limited interpretability.
 As a result, it is challenging to determine positions, distances, or lengths within the scene.
-Unlike methods, which typically store scene data in grids or lists, where each pixel within the scene is explicit know, NeRF only compute rgb and density values from given coordinates without reference to the original scene. \
+Unlike methods, which typically store scene data in grids or lists, where each pixel within the scene is explicit know, NeRF only compute RGB and density values from given coordinates without reference to the original scene. \

 #figure(image("images/introduction/implicite.png", width: 100%), caption: [Comparison between implicit and explicit coordinates in NVIDIA Omniverse and a NeRF scene representation.
-The use of NVIDIA Omniverse to calculate the distance between two known points using the Pythagorean theorem (A).
+The use of NVIDIA Omniverse to calculate the distance between two known points in a 3D scene using the Pythagorean theorem (A).
 The coordinates as user input: $x'_a , y'_a , z'_a$ for the neural network $f_theta$ which interprets these coordinates by computing pixels in the space it learns from training (B).
 Illustration of the problem of getting a point closest to an obstacle in NeRF (C) (illustration by author).])<fig:impicit>

 As illustrated in @fig:impicit it is challenging to obtain the requisite coordination to measure the distance between the two points.
 While the distance can be readily calculated in NVIDIA Omniverse due to the availability of known coordinates, the coordinates in a NeRF scene are dependent on the original images and their associated parameters.
-It is feasible to approximate the same coordinates as in NVIDIA Omniverse; however, due to the issue of infinite points in space, it is not possible to obtain the exact coordinates, which represents a significant challenge in the implementation of this approach with LiDAR sensors, which are highly precise.
+It is feasible to approximate the same coordinates as in NVIDIA Omniverse.
+However, due to the issue of infinite points in space and the lack of knowledge regarding the coordinate of each object within the scene, it is not possible to obtain the exact coordinates, which represents a significant challenge in the implementation of this approach with LiDAR sensors, which are highly precise.
 Nevertheless, even when it would be feasible to obtain the exact positions, the distance would not be accurate, given that the NeRF scene lacks any references regarding scale.
 This understanding also depends on the camera parameters.
 Another Problem is to obtain the closest point on an obstacle.
 A NeRF approximates the original scene by approximates the RGB and density values.
 These values are not exact representations of the scene.
-In the real world or in graphical software, I can simply use a pen or a click on an object because its coordinates are known and defined.
-However, in a NeRF, every pixel is only an approximation of an RGB value, influenced by the density value.
-This means I cannot, for example, simply take a pen and mark a specific point, because the exact position and properties of that point are not explicitly defined in the model. \
+In the real world or in graphical software, it is possible to use a pen or click on an object because its coordinates are known and defined.
+However, in a NeRF, every pixel is only an approximation of an RGB value, influenced by the density value depending from images.
+This means that it is not possible to take a pen and mark a specific point, because the exact position and properties of that point are not explicitly defined in the model. \
 \
-This thesis addresses the scientific questions of whether is it possible to synthesize a LiDAR sensor within a NeRF scene.
+This thesis addresses the scientific questions of whether is it possible to synthesize sensor data within a NeRF scene.
 It explores the advantages and disadvantages of this approach, the requirements and differences compared to the data from a simulated LiDAR sensor. \
 The implementation can be employed for the purpose of measuring distances within a given scene, in a manner analogous to that of an artificial LiDAR.
-Additionally, it can be utilised for the precise measurement of distances between two points within the scene.
+Additionally, it can be utilized for the precise measurement of distances between two points within the scene.
 Furthermore, the implementation allows for the use of a reference object within the scene, which is used to compute a scale factor that is then applied to the measured distances. \
 In order to implement the aforementioned method, a technique is employed which enables the detection of the density value at a given point within the scene, as well as the calculation of the distance between the origin and the aforementioned point.
-NVIDIA Omniverse is utilised for the generation of images, the management of camera parameters and as a means of comparison with a simulated LiDAR.
-Meanwhile, Nerfstudio with Nerfacto is employed for the creation of the NeRF and the implementation of the proposed methods. \
+NVIDIA Omniverse is utilized for the generation of images, the management of camera parameters and as a means of comparison with a simulated LiDAR.
+Meanwhile, Nerfstudio with Nerfacto is employed for the creation of the NeRF and the implementation of the proposed methods.
-\
+#pagebreak()

 = Related Work <related-work>
 == LiDAR Simulation <lidar-simulation>